 (6) Faculty or staff members who would benefit personally from the supplying of goods or services to the University by any prospective supplier may not participate in the decision process leading to the choice of supplier.
 Specifically, faculty or staff members who have or who reasonably anticipate having either an ownership interest in, a significant executive position in, or a consulting or other remunerative relationship with a prospective supplier may not participate in the recommendation of, drafting specifications for, or the decision to purchase the goods or services involved.
 Faculty or staff members who know that a member of their family (or any other person with whom they have a personal or financial relationship) has an ownership interest or significant executive position in a prospective supplier are also disqualified from participating in the purchasing of the goods and services.
 However, faculty or staff members whose sole ownership interest in a potential supplier is held by a fiduciary (such as TIAA-CREF, a blind trust, or a mutual fund) that has the power to acquire or dispose of the interest without consultation with the faculty or staff member are not disqualified from participation in the purchase decision.

 When a faculty or staff member is disqualified from participating in a procurement decision, the fact of the disqualification and the reason for it must be reported to others involved in the decision.
 If necessary, a substitute may take the faculty or staff member's place under procedures established by the Senior Vice President for Finance and Operations.
-Consult the Purchasing Policies and Procedures Guide for details.
+Consult the Purchasing Policy and Procedure Guide for details.

 (7) Federal Guidelines In addition to the conflict of interest policy provisions stated above, Office of Management and Budget (OMB) Circular A-110, Procurement Standards, section 42, "Codes of Conduct," imposes additional requirements on federally funded acquisitions concerning conflict of interest situations.
 It states: "No employee, officer, or agent shall participate in the selection, award, or administration of a contract sponsored by federal funds if a real or apparent conflict of interest would be involved.
 Such a conflict would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization that employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award.
 The officers, employees, and agents of the recipient shall neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subagreements."

 Departmental requests for equipment, goods, and services are made on the University purchase requisition form.
-When preparing a requisition for an outside vendor, sign in to the FO Self Service page; under FO Applications click on E-Pro (Evouchers & PReqs).
+When preparing a requisition for an outside vendor, sign in to the Employee Self Service page; under FO Applications click on E-Pro (Evouchers & PReqs).
 For step-by-step instructions for completing a requisition, see the online tutorial Purchase Requisitions Training (pdf).
-Complete instructions and procedures for preparation and submission are found in the Purchasing Policies and Procedures Guide.
+Complete instructions and procedures for preparation and submission are found in the Purchasing Policy and Procedure Guide.

 (2) Requisitions for "advanced" and "expedited" orders, referred to as "confirming orders," enable staff members to make contingency and emergency purchases.
-Complete procedures are found in the Purchasing Policies and Procedures Guide.
+Complete procedures are found in the Purchasing Policy and Procedure Guide.

 Purchase orders are created and issued from requisitions initiated by departments.
 Two individuals must approve all requisitions.
 The first approval shall be that of the individual requesting/initiating a purchase, and the second approval shall be that of a departmental executive officer, designated subordinate, dean of the college, or other chief administrative officer.